limentum/limentum.github.io/_vestige/a-reflection-of-a-reflection.md

 "Sure thing!" he sits down on one of the benches and pulls out his phone.

 I start walking back to the cabin.
-The grass is still somewhat frozen, crunching underneath my shoes.
-There's still a bit of ice spotted around from the winter.
-It's dark out, but still easy enough to see my way to the door.
+The grass is somewhat frozen, crunching underneath my shoes.
+There's still a bit of ice spotted about from the winter.
+It's dark out, but easy enough to see my way to the door.
 As I walk up the steps, the wooden planks underneath me creak from the pressure.
 I take my shoes off outside, so I don't track snow and dirt in the cabin, and step inside.

 Elliot is putting on his coat and boots, Shae is in her room, and I assume that Liam is still in the bedroom.